-The SmartGridWorldSimulation supports varying some components of a simulation at initialzation without changing simulation code.
+The SmartGridWorldSimulation supports varying some components of a simluation at initialzation without changing simulation code.
 Actor components and the step function must still be implemented by the sub class.
-Observations from multiple observers are appended together in a dictionary based on their keys.
-If there are multiple done components, we report True if any of them reports True.

 - states A set of state components.
 It could be the component class or the name of a registered state components. - observers A set of observer components.
 It could be the component class or the name of a registered observer component. - dones A set of done components.
 It could be the component class or the name of a registered done component.